 You will study five core and three elective subjects, designed to develop your skills in complex administrative practices and improve workplace efficiency.
 Topics covered include:

 - planning and implementing administrative systems and documents

 - leading and managing teams

-- time management and professional development
+- work priorities and professional development.

 Choose a program structure

 one year full-time study

 one year full-time